towersvault/shinpokered/README.md

 #Changes not yet in the ips patch files:
 -----------
 - Fixed a minor bug where the first byte of pokedex "owned" gets cleared on a new game+
-- fixed minor desync with abbreviated rival music
+- Fixed minor desync with abbreviated rival music
-- fixed poison/burn/leechseed damage sometimes being applied twice
+- Fixed poison/burn/leechseed damage sometimes being applied twice
-- minor changes to support external randomizer
+- Minor changes to support external randomizer
+- Improved exp calculation for developers who want a level cap between 101 and 255
+  - EXP calculation routine now does math in 4 bytes instead of 3 bytes
+  - Exp calculation result is still capped to 3 bytes regardless of level cap to prevent overflow
+  - The byte cap on the exp result means that certain growth rates may have a level cap
+  - For example, the "slow" growth rate is theorized to cap at level 237
+- Trainer battle prize money uses 3 bytes instead of 2, lifting the 9999 cap on winnings.

 #Bugfixes: